frc-west/frc-west.github.io/courses/CSE 1110/1 - Programs/2 - Languages.md

 In this course, the code that you'll see is written in python.
 It is the easiest to understand and write for new programmers.

 # Execution
-Interestingly enough, a programming language will become completely unimportant after **compiling** a program.
+Interestingly enough, a programming language will become completely irrelevant after **compiling** a program.

 Compiling is the process of taking the pure text of the code, and transforming that into something that the computer can understand and execute.
 The advanced syntax of modern languages is just too complex for a processor to execute by itself.
 There needs to be a conversion between the original code and an executable file.